2021–22 EIHL season

 The 2021–22 EIHL season was the 18th season of the Elite Ice Hockey League.
 The regular season commenced on 25 September 2021, and finished on 17 April 2022, with the playoffs taking place over the following two weekends.
 The previous campaign in 2020–21 was suspended indefinitely in September 2020, due to the COVID-19 pandemic in the United Kingdom; a reduced Elite Series was held in April and May 2021, involving the Sheffield Steelers, the Nottingham Panthers, the Coventry Blaze and the Manchester Storm, to provide competitive ice time for players ahead of the 2021 IIHF World Championship.

 The Belfast Giants won the regular season title for a record-equalling fifth time with two games to spare, following their 2–1 overtime win at their closest challengers, the Sheffield Steelers, on 10 April 2022.
 Having also won the Challenge Cup, the Belfast Giants as national league and cup champions had an opportunity to seal a Grand Slam in the playoff final by becoming British national champions for the third time, however they lost 6–3 to the Cardiff Devils – who thereby won their third consecutive playoff title and national championship, denying the table-topping Giants the Grand Slam for the second consecutive season.

 Teams

-The same ten teams that competed in the last regular season in 2019–20 are competing in the 2021–22 season.
+The same ten teams that competed in the last regular season in 2019–20 competed in the 2021–22 season.